 Los Angeles went through a lot this past year, with multiple shutdowns that included outdoor dining at restaurants.
 Now that restaurant dining is gloriously back, it’s time to get to know the new hotspots in town.
 From launches of famed multi-city restaurant names to trendy hotel establishments — here are the six must-book restaurants in LA right now.

 Chefs Walter and Margarita Manzke of beloved French restaurant République are back with their rendition of a quintessential Parisian bistro rooted in their experiences cooking and dining in France.
 Californian ingredients infused with French cuisine take shape in the form of escargots en croute, yellowfin tuna tartare, and beef short rib à la bourguignonne.
 The downstairs bistro, opened in June, is cozy and down-to-earth, while the upstairs, tasting-menu restaurant will debut later this fall.
 In the words of the Manzkes, Bicyclette Bistro is a love letter to Paris.
+Check out the special experience available at this restaurant: prix fixe menus on Sundays.
+Book by heading to the Experiences section here.

 Girl & the Goat L.A.
 (Arts District)